iteravirgo/bcsitera.github.io/apps/contract-management/docs/en-US/help.md

 With contract management it is possible to manage purchase, sales and other contracts.
 For creating a new contract you must open **Contracts** and use button **+New** in order to create a new entry.

-An empty **Contract card** opens where you can fill the following fields:
+An empty **Contract card** opens where you can fill and track following fields:

 <a href="https://apps.itera.ee/apps/contract-management/docs/en-US/ContManContractCardENG.png" target="_blank"><img src="ContManContractCardENG.png" alt="ContManContractCard" width="800"/></a>